teuk/mediabot_v3/plugins/factoids-v3/README.md

 development promotion on `#test`.
 The promotion uses disposable factoid data, retains exact one-reply/one-counter semantics and leaves no evidence row or temporary identity.
-It remains instance-scoped: policy `off`, disable and unload are immediate rollback, while restart returns the package to unloaded.
+It remains instance-scoped: policy `off`, disable and unload are immediate rollback.
+With MB766, successful Partyline lifecycle and policy changes are restored at restart; unload removes the package from that boot ledger.

 The supervised development procedure lives in [`../../docs/FACTOID_COMMAND_V3_PILOT.md`](../../docs/FACTOID_COMMAND_V3_PILOT.md).